MSc Information and Network Engineering

 The master's programme in Information and Network Engineering addresses the digitalisation of modern society and the rapid evolution of advanced communication systems.
 It covers the enabling technologies behind smart homes, smart grids, big data and autonomous vehicles.
 Students gain a solid foundation in data analysis, wireless communications and networking, and expertise through a specialisation.
 Graduates lead research and development within the field.

 Information and Network Engineering at KTH

-In addition to the technical aspects of the coursework, there are also many non-technical classes offered, such as project management and leadership, and technical English.
+In addition to the technical aspects of the coursework, there are also many non-technical elective classes on offer to prepare you for your future career in industry or academia.
+These courses aim to improve your capabilities in areas such as project management, leadership or technical English.

-The degree project amounts to one semester of full-time work and is normally undertaken during the last term.
-The project is carried out in the area defined by and relevant to the courses taken during the programme.
-The project may be undertaken in either an industry setting, at a KTH department, or in another technical university or research institute anywhere in the world.
+The degree project amounts to one semester of full-time work and is usually undertaken during the final semester.
+The project may be undertaken in either an industry setting, at a KTH department, or at another technical university or research institute anywhere in the world.

 Find out what students from the programme think about their time at KTH.